MS La Superba

 On 22 December 2009 La Superba, while moored in Genoa harbour, suffered a fire in the engine room.
 The fire was quickly put out by the crew, and the 1,570 passengers aboard were transferred to another ferry for the trip to Palermo.

 In February 2008, the Vietnamese Vinashin shipping company contracted with GNV to purchase both ships at the end of the summer, but the high cost for the sale ended the negotiations.
 La Superba and La Suprema remain in service for GNV, sailing on the routes between Sicily and Tunisia; La Superba is currently operated on the Genoa-Tunis route.

+In June 2023 a fire broke out on La Superba in Palermo port.
+At the time she was employed on the route between Napoli to Palermo.

+In July 2025 the vessel was beached at Aliaga for demolition.